feurbano/data_management_2018/program.md

 * 1.3 Schemas, tables, data types
 * 1.4 SELECT, FROM, WHERE
 * 1.5 AND, OR, IN, !=, NULL
-* 1.6 ORDER BY, LIMIT, DISTINCT
+* 1.6 ORDER BY, LIMIT, DISTINCT, CASE, CAST
 * 1.7 LIKE
 * 1.8 GROUP BY (COUNT, SUM, MIN, MAX, AVG, STDDEV)
 * 1.9 HAVING